19hours/sg-statutes/Acts/Telecommunications Act.md

 “radio-communication system” means any system used or intended to be used for radio-communications;

 “repealed Act” means the Telecommunication Authority of Singapore Act (Cap.
-323, 1993 Ed.) repealed by the Info- communications Development Authority of Singapore Act (Cap.
+323, 1993 Ed.) repealed by the Info-communications Development Authority of Singapore Act (Cap.
 137A);

 “securities”, in relation to a company, includes shares, debentures, bonds and other securities of the company, whether or not constituting a charge on the assets of the company;

 “shares” includes stock;

+“standard of performance” means a standard of performance issued or approved under section 26;

+[Act 19 of 2011 wef 01/02/2012]

 “street” includes any way, road, lane, path, passage or open space, whether a thoroughfare or not, over which the public have a right of way and also the roadway and footway over any public bridge and includes any road, footway or passage, used or intended to be used as a means of access to 2 or more holdings, whether the public has a right of way thereover or not;